dodona-edu/dodona-edu.github.io/en/references/exercise-description/index.md

 </details>
 ```

-Note that you can't use Markdown inside a HTML tag like this.
-If you want to use Markdown inside a spoiler, you can use the following syntax:
+Note that by default, you can't use Markdown inside an HTML tag.
+If you want to use Markdown inside a spoiler, you must add the `markdown="1"` attribute like this:

 ```html
 <details markdown="1">